DavidHavl/DhErrorLogging/README.md

 Full featured Error logging module for ZF2 application

-Takes care of framework specific exceptions, php errors and even fatal errors.
+Takes care of framework specific exceptions, php errors and even fatal errors or parse errors.
-Each log record has also an error reference number that users see on error page (error or fatal) which helps to identify the problem when reporting it back to you.
+Each log record also has an error reference number that users see on error page (error or fatal) which helps to identify the problem when reporting it back to you.
-The module also adds several useful info to the final log such as IP, url called, session id, backtrace,...
+The module also adds several useful info to the final log such as IP, request, url called, session id, backtrace,...

 ## Installation